Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

 ![cover](Cover.png)

 Expression trees is an obscure, although very interesting feature in .NET.
 Most people probably think of it as something synonymous with object-relational mapping frameworks, but despite being its most common use case, it's not the only one.

-In essence, an expression tree is a higher-order representation of code that describes its underlying syntactic structure rather than the result it produces.
-Through the use of expression trees we can analyze existing code or compile entirely new expressions directly at runtime.
+There are a lot of creative things you can do with expression trees, including code generation, transpilation, metaprogramming, and more.

-In this article we will take a look at some of the different ways we can construct expression trees, as well as potential scenarios where they can be useful.
+In this article I will give an overview of what expression trees are and how to work with them, as well as show some interesting scenarios where I've seen them used to great effect.

 ## What is an expression tree?

-When it comes to programming languages, an expression describes an operation on data that produces a certain result.
-It's one of the foundational constructs in any language.
+When it comes to programming languages, an expression describes some operation on data that produces a certain result.
+It's one of the foundational constructs of any language.

 As an example of a very simple expression, consider `2 + 3`.
-It constitutes of a constant, a plus operator, and another constant.
+It consists of a constant, a plus operator, and another constant.
 We can evaluate this expression and get the result, which is `5`.

 Of course, expressions vary in complexity and can contain different combinations of constants, variables, operators and function calls.
 For example, the following piece of code is also an expression: